hansratzinger/make3d/README.md

 ### Connection adaptor for rain drain pipe

 A friend of mine renovated his house and looked for a solution to connect the old square shaped rain gutter with a circular shaped new drain pipe.
-For slicing you have to turn the model upside down to fix it properly on the plate.
+For slicing you have to turn the model upside down to fasten it properly on the plate.

 ![grafik](https://github.com/hansratzinger/make3d/assets/50781679/2ab85c8d-fe42-4eac-9481-6242efbca03f)
 Filament ***PETG*** as descripted above.